Privacy Statement Flanders Department Foreign Affairs (08/04/2020)

 - Object against the processing of your personal data

 All requests regarding the above mentioned rights must be submitted through one of the channels mentioned in title 8 of this Privacy Statement.
 If we are unable to work out a suitable solution together you have the right to file a complaint with a supervisory authority, in particular in the Member State of your habitual residence, place of work or place of the alleged infringement.
+Or you can contact our leading data protection authority: https://www.dataprotectionauthority.be/.

 6 The protection of your personal data

-The Department does everything within its grasp to prevent misuse, loss, theft, unauthorised access and other unwanted action regarding your personal data.
-We implement appropriate technical and organisational measures to ensure that your data is processed in accordance with national and European legislation and guarantee the protection of your rights.
+The Department does everything within its grasp to prevent misuse, loss, theft, unauthorized access and other unwanted action regarding your personal data.
+We implement appropriate technical and organizational measures to ensure that your data is processed in accordance with national and European legislation and guarantee the protection of your rights.
 Our Data Protection Officer and Information Security Officer make sure these measures are monitored regularly and kept up to date.

 7 Modification of this Privacy Statement